CarlTBarnes/Date-Time-Number-Tool/README.md

 ![Calc Tab Fix Mon](images/readme2n1.png)

-The screen capture shows subtracting 9 months from 7 will pass -2 and fail.
+The screen capture shows subtracting 9 months from 7 will pass -2 months and fail.
 Instead add 3 months and subtract 1 year.

 ![Calc Tab Fix Mon](images/readme2n2.png)

-The formula works for any number of Negative Months e.g. -30 Months can be done as (-30 % 12) = +6 Months Added and ()(-30+1)/-12 +1 ) = 3 Years Subtracted.
+The formula works for any number of Negative Months e.g. -30 Months can be done as (-30 % 12) = +6 Months Added and (-30+1)/12 -1 ) = -3 Years Subtracted.
 ___
 ### Holiday Dates